EricYufengWu/q8bot/README.md

 ## Design Files

+**01/08/2025 Update: Component U2 should be 74LVC2G241GT, not 74LVC2G241GS.
+The BOM and schematics have been updated to reflect this change.**

 Q8bot is 99% open source: In this repo, you will find everything you need - STEP, STL, Gerber, Schematics, BOM, and more - to build your own version.

 Although I do not plan to constantly maintain this project due to availability, feel free to reach out with questions and I will try my best to answer: yufeng.wu0902@gmail.com